 Employment income

-• Foreign source income is tax-exempt under NHR status or taxed at a flat rate of 20 percent if it falls under the list of eligible professions.
+• Foreign source income is taxed at a flat rate of 20 percent if it falls under the list of eligible professions.

 Self-employment:

-• This income is also subject to social security contributions unless the individual in question already pays social security contributions into another system (you must have a NISS in order to pay social security)
+• This income is also subject to social security contributions unless the individual in question already pays social security contributions into another system.

-• Otherwise taxed at 28 percent or 35 percent if the country is a blacklisted tax haven
+• Otherwise taxed at 35 percent if the origin country is a blacklisted tax haven

 Real estate income and capital gains

-Tax treatment of Portuguese source income under NHR status
+Tax treatment of Portuguese source income under the NHR regime

 • Usual progressive tax rates apply if employment does not fall under the list of eligible professions.

-• If employment falls under eligible NHR professions, an optional tax rate of 20 percent is applicable.
+• If employment falls under eligible NHR professions, or if the income comes from a high value-added activity a flat tax rate of 20 percent is applicable.

 Real estate income and capital gains